The Malice of Inanimate Objects: Reception

 agent who torments [Burton]" is used "to illustrate the psychological conditions suffered by the protagonists".
 Drawing parallels to the character of Septimus Smith in Mrs Dalloway, Mainley-Piddock writes "there is the sense that the character has become increasingly divorced from reality; everything is newly different, and he is locked into a world where even the objects he depended on, like his razor or collar studs, are possessed by forces outside his control."

 Penny Fielding writes "the story provocatively fails to establish a connection between the various annoying but trivial objects of Burton's day, including the kite, and the supposed ghost of 'Geo.
 W. Feci,' who never turns up in person", arguing "this uneasy relationship between objects and their ordering in the cause-and-effect narration of the ghost story characterizes James".

+Bob Hodges writes that the title of the story "aptly summarizes [James'] oeuvre".